 Can I make it a bit more affordable?

-You can make you lessons cheaper by two ways.
-Firstly, buy block bookings and pay up front.
-Secondly, refer a friend who takes at least 2 hours and I will give you another discount.
+You can make you lessons cheaper if you refer a friend who takes at least 2 hours and I will give you a discount.

 Why do you have a cancellation policy?